 Longways sets of four couples...
 So you need a partner and you join up with 3 other couples.
 Men on one side, ladies on the other.
 It's good to make sure that you know where your set 'starts' and 'stops' (and, once you've got four couples, make sure any further couples don't attach themselves to 'your' set).

-It may look a bit different north of the border, the version on the Strathspey server has the first couple dance down and back and Strip the Willow from the top and fit in a quick cast to get the first couple back up to the top.
+It may look a bit different north of the border, the version in the Scottish Country Dance Book, (Book 4, 1927) has the first couple dance down and back and Strip the Willow from the top and fit in a quick cast to get the first couple back up to the top.

 There's an easy way and a difficult way of doing this.
 The difficult way is swing your partner when you get back to the top, untangle yourselves, make an arch and get the lady from the inside to the outside of the set.
 The easy way is that the lady carries on with her left arm turn with the last man until she is facing down the outside of the set and launches herself down behind the line of men.
 Her partner just has to stay out the way, make it clear and obvious that the lady needs to make the most of the left hand turn and join in with the arch when she's heading down the set.